Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Discussion and Future Perspectives

-As presented in Figure \ref{fig:histogram}(c), we have included 163 of the surveyed GAN publications in the timeframe from 2017 until March 7$^{th}$ 2021.
-We observe that the numbers of cancer imaging GANs publications has been increasing from 2017 to 2020 from 9 to 64 with a surprising slight drop between 2018 to 2019 (41 to 37).
+As presented in Figure \ref{fig:histogram}(c), we have included 164 of the surveyed GAN-based data synthesis and adversarial training publications in the timeframe from 2017 until March 7$^{th}$ 2021.
+We observe that the numbers of these cancer imaging GAN publications has been increasing from 2017 to 2020 from 10 to 63 with a surprising slight drop between 2018 to 2019 (41 to 38).
 The final number of respective publications for 2021 is still pending.
-The trend towards publications that propose GANs to solve cancer imaging challenges demonstrates the considerable research attention that GANs have been receiving in this field.
-Following our literature review in Section \ref{sec:currentchallenges}, the need for further research in GANs seems not yet to be met.
-We were able to highlight various lines of research for GANs in oncology, radiology, and pathology that have received limited research attention or are untapped research potentials.
-These potentials indicate a continuation of the trend towards more GAN applications and standardised integration of GAN generated synthetic data into medical image analysis pipelines and software solutions.
+The trend towards publications that propose GANs and adversarial training to solve cancer imaging challenges demonstrates the considerable research attention that the adversarial learning scheme has been receiving in this field.
+Following our literature review in Section \ref{sec:currentchallenges}, the need for further research in adversarial networks seems not yet to be met.
+We were able to highlight various lines of research for GANs and adversarial training in oncology, radiology, and pathology that have received limited research attention or are untapped research potentials.
+These potentials indicate a continuation of the trend towards more data synthesis and adversarial training applications and standardised integration of GAN-generated synthetic data into medical image analysis pipelines and software solutions.